 Many SMSFs will experience a drop in asset values due to the economic impact of COVID-19.
-This could result in the fund's in-house assets being more than 5% of the fund's total assets, thus breaching the in-house assets rules as at 30 June 2020.
+This could result in:

+- the in-house assets being more than 5% of the total assets - breaching the in-house assets rules as at 30 June 2020.

 These funds are required to prepare and implement a rectification plan by 30 June 2021.

-We will not undertake compliance activity if you were unable to execute the rectification plan for your fund before 30 June 2021 because the market has not recovered, or it was unnecessary to implement the plan as the market had recovered.
-This compliance approach also applies where the SMSF exceeded the 5% in-house asset threshold as at 30 June 2019 but has been unable to rectify the breach by 30 June 2020.
+We will not undertake compliance activity if you were unable to execute the rectification plan for your fund before 30 June 2021.
+This is because the market has not recovered, or it was unnecessary to implement the plan as the market had recovered.

+Our compliance approach also applies where the SMSF exceeded the 5% in-house asset threshold as at 30 June 2019 but has been unable to rectify the breach by 30 June 2020.

-- SMSFR 2009/4 Self Managed Superannuation Funds: the meaning of 'asset', 'loan', 'investment in', 'lease' and 'lease arrangement' in the definition of an 'inhouse asset' in the Superannuation Industry (Supervision) Act 1993 - Related parties and relatives
+For more detail, see SMSFR 2009/4 Self Managed Superannuation Funds: the meaning of 'asset', 'loan', 'investment in', 'lease' and 'lease arrangement' in the definition of an 'in-house asset' in the Superannuation Industry (Supervision) Act 1993.